All Products

 • The risks and events feature supports data query and statistics on risk detection, security events, and overall data.

-• If you want to provide data to regions outside the Chinese mainland, you must apply to the national cyberspace administration for the security assessment of the cross-border data transfer through the local provincial cyberspace administration.
+• If you want to transfer data to regions outside the Chinese mainland, you must apply to the national cyberspace administration through the local provincial cyberspace administration to arrange for a security assessment of the cross-border data transfer.
 You can use the compliance check and tracing and auditing features of the API security module to check and trace cross-border data transfer.
 The features are supported only in the Chinese mainland.

-• The policy configuration feature allows you to configure policies for risk detection, security events, sensitive data, authentication credentials, business purposes, lifecycle management, applicable objects, and log subscription.
-You can enable or disable the policies.
-In addition to the built-in policies, you can also configure custom policies.
+• The policy configurations feature allows you to configure policies for risk detection, security events, sensitive data, authentication credentials, business purposes, lifecycle management, applicable objects, and log subscription.
+You can enable or disable the policies based on your business requirements.
+The feature supports built-in policies.
+You can also configure custom policies.

 Tab